2019 GCSE Maths Calculator Paper, Key Grade 4 Topics

 Predicting the topics that come up on the GCSE maths foundation calculator paper is much easier to do than for non-calculator paper.
 Here, I will go over some of the topics that are most likely to show up on this years’ maths calculator paper.
-Practice these topics well and you will be well on your way on obtaining a grade C in your maths exam.
+Practice these topics well and you will be well on your way on obtaining a grade 4 in your GCSE maths exam.

 You will need to know how to calculate the area and circumference (perimeter) of a circle.

 In order to calculate the circumference you need to multiply Pi (∏ = 3.14) by the diameter of the circle (C = ∏ × d)

 Calculate the circumference of a circle of diameter 9 cm.